C R I T I C I S M

 enlarged and made as bronze sculptures.

-Bronze, 72 x 122 x 45 cm
+Bronze, 72 x 122 x 45 cm.

-Courtesy of the artists and
+Courtesy of the artists and Galleri Nicolai Wallner, Copenhagen.

 AK: Apropos, we are currently working on a solo exhibition for Maisterravalbuena, the gallery in Madrid we have been working with since 2009.
 They are moving to a new location and asked us to present their final exhibition in the space they have had for the last ten years.
 Considering the fact that our work often asks to physically alter the exhibition space, they probably thought since they are giving up the space, which will most probably be ripped apart and renovated, that this is a good opportunity to let us do whatever we like.